holyjak/static-jsfexpression-validator/README.md

     - system initialization (Compiler is created by Jasper via new C.() => can't get objects from outside)
     - how to handle exceptions in listeners/workers?
     - ...
+Use it:
+    - let the user decide whether an attribute is method or value binding
+    - powerful file/tag/attribute filtering

 ### TODO - improve error messages ###
 #### Ex.1.: PropertyNotFoundException on class Error_YouMustDelcareTypeForThisVariable